Mexican immigration to U.S. at a standstill: report

 "While it is not possible to say so with certainty, the trend lines within this latest 5-year period suggest that return flow to Mexico probably exceeded the in-flow from Mexico during the last year or two," the study found.

-Around 30 percent of all current U.S. immigrants are Mexican-born.
-The next largest sending country — China, including Hong Kong and Taiwan — accounts for just 5 percent of the estimated 40 million immigrants currently in the United States.
+Around 29 percent of all current U.S. immigrants are Mexican-born.
+The next largest sending country — India — accounts for just 4.5 percent of the estimated 40 million immigrants currently in the United States.

 Beyond its size, the most distinctive feature of the modern Mexican wave has been the unprecedented share of immigrants who have come to the United States illegally.
 Just over half, or 51 percent, of all current Mexican immigrants are in the country without legal permission, while some 58 percent of the estimated 11.2 million unauthorized immigrants in the United States are Mexican, the study found.